enormandeau/snplift/README.md

 - **SNPLift** will only work on GNU Linux or OSX
 - bash 4+
+- git (to clone test dataset)
 - bwa
 - samtools
+- minimap2 (to visualize the collinearity of the two genomes)
 - python 3.5+ (you can use miniconda3 to install python)
 - R 3+ (ubuntu/mint: `sudo apt-get install r-base-core`)
 - [gnu parallel](https://www.gnu.org/software/parallel/)